Regardless of how durable the paint is, it will fade after a while. When this happens, can you stain over the paint?

 4. Apply The Stain

-Types of Paint You Can Stain Over
+Types of Paint You Use

 - Exterior paints.
 These paints have additives and chemicals that will repel stains.

 - Sealants.
-These paints are usually hard and non-porous meaning that stain will never penetrate.
+These paints are usually hard and non-porous, meaning that stain will never penetrate.